fabric8io/fabric8/examples/jms/README.md

 ## Running the Example
 To run the example:

-1. Start Fuse ESB Enterprise 7 by running `bin/fuseesb` (on Linux) or `bin\fuseesb.bat` (on Windows).
+1. Start JBoss Fuse 6 by running `bin/fuseesb` (on Linux) or `bin\fuseesb.bat` (on Windows).
-2. In the Fuse ESB console, enter the following command: osgi:install -s fab:mvn:org.fusesource.examples/jms/${project.version}
+2. In the JBoss Fuse console, enter the following command: osgi:install -s fab:mvn:org.fusesource.examples/jms/${project.version}
-3. As soon as the Camel route has been started, you will see a directory `work/jms/input` in your Fuse ESB installation.
+3. As soon as the Camel route has been started, you will see a directory `work/jms/input` in your JBoss Fuse installation.
 4. Copy the files you find in this example's `src/test/data` directory to the newly created `work/jms/input` directory.
 5. Wait a few moments and you will find the same files organized by country under the `work/jms/output` directory.
 ** `order1.xml` in `work/jms/output/others`